nmshd/documentation/_docs_integrate/data-model-overview.md

 ##### AttributeSuccessionAcceptResponseItem

 An AttributeSuccessionAcceptResponseItem can be received as answer to a [ReadAttributeRequestItem]({% link _docs_integrate/request-and-response-introduction.md %}#readattributerequestitem) or [ProposeAttributeRequestItem]({% link _docs_integrate/request-and-response-introduction.md %}#proposeattributerequestitem).
-It is generated if the Recipient of the RequestItem responds to it with an existing Attribute that is the successor of an Attribute they already shared with the Sender in case the own shared [LocalAttribute](#localattribute) doesn't have `DeletedByPeer` as `deletionInfo.deletionStatus`.
+It is generated if the Recipient of the RequestItem responds to it with an existing Attribute that is a successor of an Attribute they already shared with the Sender in case the own shared [LocalAttribute](#localattribute) doesn't have `DeletedByPeer` as `deletionInfo.deletionStatus`.
 Instead of creating an independent own shared/peer shared Attribute pair, internally an [Attribute succession]({% link _docs_integrate/update-attributes-by-succession.md %}) is performed.
 The `id` of the already existing shared LocalAttribute predecessor is returned, as well as the `id` and `content` of the newly created successor.
 Receiving an AttributeSuccessionAcceptResponseItem, the respective shared LocalAttribute of the Sender of the Request is automatically succeeded accordingly.